Home

 We went on a Friday night and there happened to be a musician playing romantic love songs on his guitar.
 It felt like one of those picture perfect scenes out of a movie.

-I really enjoyed the lasagna as well as the sangria!
-If you want to experience a very romantic evening then try it out!
+I really enjoyed the lasagna as well as the sangria.
+If you want to experience a very romantic evening then try it out.

 Santo Coyote

-Just returned yesterday from GDL and we ate at a fabulous restaurant named Santo Coyote.
 I drove around so much that I can not remember the name of the ave. it was on, except to say that it was getting near El Centro Historico.

 It was a 5-star experience with outstanding atmosphere, food, and service for the reasonable price.
-My daughter and I had dinner, 2 drinks a piece, and tip for $50 USD. -Karen (U.S.A.)
+My daughter and I had dinner, 2 drinks a piece, and tip for $50 USD.

 Santo Coyote